JeffreyYu2018/personal-websitev4/_posts/2021-07-06-things-are-heating-up.md

 ![Breakfast blogs in the Bronx](../uploads/070321_blogging_in_bronx.jpeg "Breakfast blogs in the Bronx")

 If breakfast was simple, though, dinner was anything but.
 Mom and I are huge foodies, so we went to a Michelin 2-star Scandanavian restaurant called Aquavit for dinner.
 We were both gonna get the 5-course tasting menus, but we decided to split two prix-fixe three-course menus for the variety and price.
 Needless to say, it was absolutely insane in quality, and I just closed my eyes and enjoyed the depth and dimension of flavors in each dish.
+PC: Mom.

 ![](../uploads/070321_michelin_basil_tomato_app.jpeg)